~ S/Y Fareata ~

 2 cabins separated by curtain, toilet with septic system, space-full lounge, life-jackets & safety gear for crew (a few sizes also for kids) & sailing gloves for loan during your stay on-board.

-GPS, jolly boat for landing, paper charts & visual navigation, 300 l Fresh Water + plenty additional water canisters, 12 V electricity with solar panel (USB-charging for phones); Gas cooker with stove and cozy, space-full lounge which acts as cabin/bed for 2 people (skipper/main crew’s bed during over night voyages).
-Oil stove and insulation makes her suitable for year-around living & sailing!
+GPS, jolly boat for landing, paper charts & visual navigation, 300 l Fresh Water + plenty additional water canisters, 12 V electricity with solar panel (USB-charging for phones); Gas cooker with stove and cozy, space-full lounge which acts as bed for 2 people (skipper’s bed during your stay).
+Oil stove and insulation makes her well suitable for year-around living & sailing!

 Type Atch 1070

 2016 installed Nanni Kubota 38hp (29kW) auxiliary diesel engine ⛵️

 Fareata is a stable, steel-hull heavy-displacement boat (8,5 tons) build for ocean cruising.
 She is very livable with nearly 2 meters high roof inside the light and open-spaced cabin.
 Due her heavy displacement, she could barely do better in light weather, but in contrary she is at her best when the wind breezes up offering a safe, robust touch to learn and try out sailing.
 She is totally ”bare” boat whet it comes to technology, at least compared to today’s performance boats, leaving much space for training essential skills as tying much and manage rope work.

 Her former owner chartered her at the beginning of 21st century four years for French people.
 After some time she remained untouched at the end of a mooring buoy nearly 5 years until a that-time sea captain student (maritime master, Novia UAS, Aboa Mare, Turku) Jasper (today’s skipper of the boat) saved her from sinking.
 His vision was to tailor unique sailing voyages and training for young and forgotten people.